 - Any aeration or GAC treatment system must be approved by the Department of Safety and Professional Services plumbing program.
 Call the DNR Bureau of Drinking Water and Groundwater for consultation before installing any treatment system.

 - Connect to a public water utility or a neighbor's well which has been tested for radon and the levels are low.
 Using bottled water for drinking will reduce your risk from radon ingestion but will not eliminate the problem of radon gas escaping from your well water into your household air.

 - Constructing a replacement well should be considered only as a last resort.
 This is an expensive option and will not necessarily yield water with lower radon levels.

 Each of the above options has advantages and disadvantages and requires professional advice.
-Contact the Department of Natural Resources Bureau of Water Supply for further information about these options before deciding a course of action.
+Contact DNR Bureau of Drinking Water and Groundwater for further information about these options before deciding a course of action.

 In 1991, the U.S. EPA proposed a radon drinking water standard of 300 pCi/L for public water systems.
 The risk of developing cancer at this standard is about 0.02% (2 in 10,000) if water containing radon at this level is consumed over a lifetime.
 Following this proposal, there was a significant concern raised by some scientists and political leaders that the cost to remove radon from water was not worth the benefit gained.
 During 1993 and 1994, the Congress prevented EPA from spending money to develop and issue a final standard.
 Currently, under the newly reathorized Safe Drinking Water Act, EPA has until August, 2000 to establish a new standard for radon which will be based on a peer-reviewed risk assessment conducted by the National Academy of Sciences.
 Therefore, it is not possible to state what the final radon standard will be at this time.